 To have a local content/captive portal server that fits in a space as small as a jacket pocket.
 It has battery, charge circuit and WiFi included.
-Currently using Anyfesto, a variant of Library/PirateBox, to serve up ebooks and files via a web interface plus audio streaming via VLC.
-Secure VOIP service via Mumble, IRC, local Wikimedia content using Kiwix and shell services.
+Currently using Anyfesto to serve up ebooks and files via a web interface plus audio streaming via VLC.
+Secure VOIP service via Mumble, we based IRC, local Wikimedia content using Kiwix and shell services.

 Why?
-For when connectivity to the Internet is not available or is unwise to use.
-Also for sharing resources to those in your local area.
+To share resources to those in your local area when connectivity to the Internet is not available or is unwise to use.

 Where?
 From your person to the range of WiFi.
 Can be augmented by having WiFi repeaters in range.